IIIF/website/source/community/consortium/faq.md

 ## What is the difference between the IIIF Consortium and the IIIF community?

- * The IIIF Consortium members have signed a Memorandum of Understanding and are committed to contributing $10,000 per year to support the IIIF initiative.
+ * The IIIF Consortium members have signed a Memorandum of Understanding and are committed to contributing financially to support the IIIF initiative.
 IIIF-C funds and administrative oversight are managed by the Council on Library and Information Resources (CLIR), based in Washington, DC.
 The wider [IIIF community][community-list] comprises institutions who have adopted IIIF APIs in their collections, software developers and tech firms creating IIIF-compatible software applications, and active participants in community discussions, in addition to Consortium members.

 ## Can I request a letter of support from the IIIF Consortium for my IIIF-related grant application?